arvidn/libtorrent/docs/manual.rst

 ``allowed_fast_set_size`` is the number of pieces we allow peers to download from us without being unchoked.

-``max_queued_disk_bytes`` is the number maximum number of bytes, to be written to disk, that can wait in the disk I/O thread queue.
-This queue is only for waiting for the disk I/O thread to receive the job and either write it to disk or insert it in the write cache.
-When this limit is reached, the peer connections will stop reading data from their sockets, until the disk thread catches up.
-Setting this too low will severly limit your download rate.
+``max_outstanding_disk_bytes_per_connection`` is the number of bytes each connection is allowed to have waiting in the disk I/O queue before it is throttled back.
+This limit is meant to stop fast internet connections to queue up bufferes indefinitely on slow hard-drives or storage.

 ``handshake_timeout`` specifies the number of seconds we allow a peer to delay responding to a protocol handshake.
 If no response is received within